 Bolaven Plateau Coffee Tour - Waterfalls

 Head to the cooler highlands to explore the Bolaven Plateau, famous for its waterfalls and coffee plantations.
-First stop is at Jhai Coffee House, a philanthropic coffee roaster dedicated to producing high quality, fair trade beans, and empowering the local communities.
+The first stop is at Jhai Coffee House, a philanthropic coffee roaster dedicated to producing high-quality, fair-trade beans, and empowering the local communities.
 Team up with one of Jhai’s knowledgeable guides and head off on a morning tour of the plantations, warehouses, and villages that Jhai works with.
 Drive to the majestic waterfalls of Tad Fane and Tad Yuang.
 Finish your day with a visit to the Khmer complex of Wat Phou.
 This temple complex predates Angkor Wat and remains a fascinating contrast.

 Pakse - Siem Reap

 Head to the airport for your flight to Siem Reap.
 Visit the famous temple of Banteay Srei, the “Citadel of Women.”
 The walls are dense with some of the most beautiful and intricate carvings of any Angkorian temple.
 It is said they could only have been carved by the hands of women.
 Its relatively small size, pink sandstone walls, and ornate design give it a magical aura and a distinct feel from other Khmer temples.